- Official Language(s)

 Volunteers will assist on construction projects in either the hillside community of George Brook or the impoverished slum of Kroo Bay.
 Our first volunteer teams helped rebuild the Temple of Faith primary school in George Brook.
 About 5,000 people live in this community that suffers from a lack of basic services and inadequate access to clean water and sanitation.
 There has been no urban planning in this area since it was occupied by internally displaced people, mostly from the northern province, during the civil war.
 After that first team left, Ebola hit and prevented more teams from going.
 DWC held a major fundraising event to be able to send money so local people could complete the construction, which they have done.

 Future projects could take place in Kroo Bay, home to 6,000 people in a one-square-kilometre area at the foot of two rivers.
 Kroo Bay suffers from unemployment, poor health, high infant mortality, political marginalization and severe flooding in the rainy season.
 There are two primary schools within the community, one of which is the We Yone Child Foundation Kroo Bay community school.

 Choose your trip

-ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and include in-country food, ground transportation and accommodation, program costs and a substantial donation to the in-country partner.
+ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and include in-country food, ground transportation and accommodation, program costs anda substantial direct donation to the project with our partner.
 It does not include airfare.
 However, the cost paid through DWC is 100% tax deductible, including airfare.

 Trips may be cancelled if not enough people are registered so please sign up early to avoid disappointment.
 A $500 deposit is required to hold your spot on the trip; the remaining balance is due 60 days before your trip.